-Moderate spawning occurs in Morice River and Babine River downstream stream of the counting fence.
+Moderate pink spawning occurs at Morice River, Babine River-downstream of the counting fence, Thautil River, and Bear River

-In most years, the three indicator streams for this CU (Kitwanga, Babine, and Morice) are countable due to clear water conditions.
+In most years, all of these systems are countable due to clear water conditions.

-Even-year pinks are usually smaller in size than odd-year fish.
+Odd-year pinks are usually larger in size than even-year fish.